thiago-tota/dotnet-citool-test/README.md

 1. **Builds** the application
 2. **Tests** the application using the test project
 3. **Creates** a Docker container image
-4. **Publishes** the container to GitHub Container Registry (GHCR)
+4. **Publishes** the container to JFrog Artifactory

 ### Workflow Details

-The workflow is defined in `.github/workflows/build-test-deploy.yml` and is triggered:
+The workflow is defined in `.github/workflows/ci-pipeline.yml` and is triggered:
-- On pushes to the `main` branch
+- On pushes to all branches
-- On pull requests to the `main` branch
+- On pull requests to all branches
 - Manually via the GitHub Actions UI

-### Accessing the Container Image

-After the workflow runs successfully, the container image will be available at: ghcr.io/[YOUR_GITHUB_USERNAME]/mywebapp-client:latest To pull the image, use: docker pull ghcr.io/[YOUR_GITHUB_USERNAME]/mywebapp-client:latest
-### Running the Container Locally
-docker run -p 8080:80 ghcr.io/[YOUR_GITHUB_USERNAME]/mywebapp-client:latest
-Then access the application at http://localhost:8080
+## Versioning

+The project uses semantic versioning (SemVer) in the format `MAJOR.MINOR.PATCH.BUILD`:

+- Base version is defined in `Directory.Build.props`
+- Build number from GitHub Actions run number is automatically appended
+- Docker images are tagged with `v{VERSION}` (e.g., `v1.0.0.42`)
+- A `latest` tag is also applied to the most recent successful build

+### Managing Versions

+To update the version manually:
+# Increment patch version (1.0.0 -> 1.0.1)
+./update-version.ps1 -Increment patch

+# Increment minor version (1.0.0 -> 1.1.0)
+./update-version.ps1 -Increment minor

+# Increment major version (1.0.0 -> 2.0.0)
+./update-version.ps1 -Increment major

+# Set specific version
+./update-version.ps1 -Version 3.2.1
 ## Required GitHub Repository Settings

 For the workflow to function properly:

 1. Ensure GitHub Actions is enabled in your repository settings
-2. Make sure the `GITHUB_TOKEN` has write permissions for packages:
-   - Go to Settings ?
-Actions ?
-General ?
-Workflow permissions
-   - Select "Read and write permissions"
+2. Set up the JFrog Artifactory credentials:
+   - Set `JF_URL` as a GitHub repository variable
+   - Set `JF_ACCESS_TOKEN` as a GitHub repository secret

 ## Local Development

-To run the application locally: cd MyWebApp.Client dotnet run
+To run the application locally:cd MyWebApp.Client
+dotnet run
-To run tests:
+To run tests:cd Tests/MyWebApp.Client.Tests
-cd Tests/MyWebApp.Client.Tests
 dotnet test
-## Building the Docker Image Locally
+## Building the Docker Image Locallydocker build -t mywebapp-client -f MyWebApp.Client/Dockerfile .
-docker build -t mywebapp-client -f MyWebApp.Client/Dockerfile . docker run -p 8080:80 mywebapp-client
+docker run -p 8080:80 mywebapp-client